mrmrbailey/software-engineer-challenge/README.md

     8. Allow multiple delimiters like this:  “//[delim1][delim2]\n” for example “//[*][%]\n1*2%3” should return 6.

 * Added test testParseMultipleCustomDelimiters - Tests that numbers separated with a multiple custom delimiters parses correctly. validates "//[*][%]\\n1*2%3"
 * Refactored parseNumbers to iterate through each delimiter.

+##Step 9

+    9.	make sure you can also handle multiple delimiters with length longer than one char

+* Added test testParseMultipleCustomDelimiters2Chars - Tests that numbers separated with a multiple custom delimiters of 2 characters parses correctly. validates "//[**][%;]\n1**2%;3"
+* The test passes without refactoring.